allada/bsc-archive-snapshot/README.md

 ## How erigon stores data
 Erigon uses a completely different way of storing data.
 I have personally not dug deep into the code, but I will attempt to explain based on the documentation I've read and filling in the gaps based on the little code I have read.

-Erigon first stores the data of each wallet and contract in a flat key-value database ([mdbx](https://github.com/erthink/libmdbx) for default local db, but does support remote databases too).
+Erigon first stores the data of each wallet and contract in a flat key-value database ([mdbx](https://github.com/erthink/libmdbx) for default local db).
 Geth also stores data in a flat key-value list, but geth uses LevelDB, which both have a different set of pros and cons.
 Once it downloads all the headers and such, it will eventually start to build the state of each block, however, it does not actually store the hashes, it just puts uses a block index number + contract/wallet address as the key.
 Erigon will eventually calculate the entire tree, but it will only do it for the last blocks.
 Erigon will also eventually build indexes for things like Log entries, Transactions, Sender/Recipient data and whatever other indexes are needed.
 Then when you want to execute a contract as an archive node, it will not use the merkle root, but instead just do a single lookup per key, instead of walking a trie.

 Not only is the data much smaller on disk and faster, but it is also highly compressible.
 As of Jan 26th 2022, the entire BSC archive is about 4.5TB compared to about 30TB required for `geth`.
 If you use a filesystem compressor too (like zfs + lz4), I see consistent 2.3x compression ratios with this configuration and about 4x ratios with `zstd` when uploading the tar.

 ## Erigon's problems
 * Erigon is new and not yet battle tested
-* Erigon does not really keep up to date with latest blocks like you'd think (see below)
+* ~~Erigon does not really keep up to date with latest blocks like you'd think (see below)~~

-The biggest problem with Erigon is that to my knowledge, it does not keep executing latest blocks as it gets them, instead it queues them up and batches them together.
+~~The biggest problem with Erigon is that to my knowledge, it does not keep executing latest blocks as it gets them, instead it queues them up and batches them together.
 For example, Erigon takes about (on decent compute) 2 mins to process a batch, then process all items queued up as a batch again, but you can't access any of the blocks that it is working on until it has finished.
 However, there's good news if you need latest blocks + archive, `geth` has the ability to set how many block's worth of state hash to hold onto before it purges it.
 What you can do is write a proxy that will first ask erigon if it has that block and if not forward it to an instance that runs geth that is a full node.
-Then ensure the full node has enough recent blocks to cover while erigon is processing the batch.
+Then ensure the full node has enough recent blocks to cover while erigon is processing the batch.~~

+#### Update [2022-08-30]
+After doing a full fresh sync using 16k blocks in mdbx this issue is resolved.
+The comment above is left here so if in the future it happens again there is documentation that it has existed before.

 # Technologies I use
 I did a lot of testing of different file systems, different AWS node classes, different tuning parameters and came to the the following conclusions: